MattPinder/MastersProject/README.md

 * Ensure that all relevant features are retained - one-ofs, and relevant entries from both cluster checks
 * Use a positive selection of mRNA features (`grep '-mRNA-1;'`, NOT `grep -v '-mRNA-2;'`, etc.)

 ## Contamination

 Submit final jobs for BCFtools
 * Add mapping % to README results files

 ## To do
 As above, plus work on GFF file

+# 29 October 2018

+## GFF file
+Complete Python script to extract the relevant records from the ORIGINAL .gff file
+* Script appears to be working; running in `screen`
+* Still need to fix the number-colon-genename issue; this is still appearing in the last field despite all attempts to fix
+* Is there a finite number of permutations such that a string of `sed` commands would fix it?
+  * Solved(?) using Python script
+    * Check results tomorrow

+## Contamination
+Continue checking for possible signals of contamination in eutrophication data
+* Kordia SMS9 and Rhodobiaceae SMS8 are very likely contaminants
+* Sulfitobacter is also a potential contaminant...